THANK YOU FOR VIEW OUR BLOG...

 System is simple & reliable.

-Problem are difficult to isolate.
+Problem are difficult to

 Bus is easy to extends.